rahul-ranjan-me/create-mfa-app/README.md

 ## Exposing widgets components

-Sometimes, instead of exposing whole app as micro front-end, you also want to expose a particular widget/component that can be build and exposed by one micro frontend-app and consume by other micro front-ends easily.
+Sometimes, instead of exposing the whole app as a micro front-end, you also want to expose a particular widget/component that can be built and exposed by one micro front-end app and re-used by other micro front-ends easily.

 ### Exposing a widget as module federated component
-Create your component just like a normal React component.
-In order to get that component exposed, we have to add this component entry at two files on the respective micro front-end app.
+Create your component as a typical React component.
+In order to expose this component, we just need to add this component information in two files on the respective micro front-end application.

 1) `{micro front-end app}/src/appRoutesComponentConfig.js`